-Despite strong protest from local residents and environmental campaigners, Third Energy says it is confident it can proceed in a safe way.
-Its application came after new energy secretary, Amber Rudd, announced 'she was determined to push forward with shale and even allow extraction under national parks', although also promised it would be tightly regulated.
+Despite strong protest from local residents and environmental campaigners, Third Energy said it was confident it could proceed 'in a safe way'.
+Its application came after the new energy secretary, Amber Rudd, announced 'she was determined to push forward with shale and even allow extraction under national parks', although also promised it would be tightly regulated.

 The firm was granted approval on 23 May 2016 to frack for gas at Kirby Misperton by North Yorkshire County Council's planning committee, which voted with a clear seven to four majority.

-Third Energy said it would begin fracking for gas at the Kirby Misperton site at the year's end, when cold weather will minimise protests.
+Third Energy said it would begin fracking for gas at the Kirby Misperton site at the year's end, when cold weather would minimise protests.
 Campaigners expressed concern about the controversial ruling's impact:

 - 'These plans could pave the way for thousands of fracking wells to spread across Yorkshire and many other parts of the country if not stopped.
 Impacts, including pipelines, air pollution and waste disposal will spread far beyond the areas being drilled.
 Third Energy's plans in Ryedale are the thin end of a very large wedge,' said Frack Off.